 , you'll get top dishes like the San Daniele pizza as well as a wine list that includes some affordable gems from Italy, like the Montepulciano d’Abruzzo.
 310 Portobello Rd. +44 20 8969 4500.

 Post-dinner Hemingway Daiquiris are to be had at Trailer Happiness

 , the downright best tiki den on the planet.
 With your glass of goodness, you'll be served some old-school hip hop and a sans-attitude cool crowd.
 177 Portobello Rd. +44 20 7313 4644.

 , head upstairs to the small, private bar where Monkey Shoulder Rob Roy's are the call.
 171 Portobello Rd. +44 20 7229 8016.

 For a spicy Bloody Mary that will cure any hangover, take a six-minute cab ride down to Richard Branson's Roof Gardens

 in South Kensington, a bar and restaurant that recently played host to London's freakin'-cool ‘Love Brunch’ parties.
 99 Kensington High St. +44 20 7368 3971.

 Where to stay

-Virgin Atlantic flies daily to London via Hong Kong.
-In economy, expect comfortable seats and great entertainment; in Premium it's about more legroom, recline and wider seats; while in Upper Class, it's not just the flatbeds and posh service you'll love – it's the onboard bar where you can pull up a stool and order a martini.
+flies daily to London via Singapore.
+In economy, expect comfortable seats and great entertainment; in premium enconomy it's about more legroom, recline and wider seats; while in Club World or First, it's the flatbeds and posh service you'll love.